JamesRandall/Simple-Paging-Grid/README.md

 showPageNumbers |*(Optional)* If this is set to true and the grid is populated with an object that supplies the total number of rows (see below) then quick links to specific page numbers are shown in the button bar. sortable        |*(Optional)* An array of boolean values indicating if the grid can be sorted by the column.
 If unspecified then the grid is not sortable. sortorder       |*(Optional)* The starting sort order.
-Should be asc or desc. tableClass      |*(Optional*) The CSS class to assign to the created table.
-Defaults to *table* to give a basic Twitter Bootstrap styled table. templates       |*(Optional*)The Simple Paging Grid is built using a variety of templates for the various components.
+Should be asc or desc. tableClass      |*(Optional)* The CSS class to assign to the created table.
+Defaults to *table* to give a basic Twitter Bootstrap styled table. templates       |*(Optional)*The Simple Paging Grid is built using a variety of templates for the various components.
 If you want to style things differently or change the controls then you can supply alternative templates instead.
-See below.
+See below. urlReader       |*(Optional)*An optional function that reads the grids page and sort settings from the URL.
+The default implementation reads from the anchor. urlUpdatingEnabled|*(Optional)*When set to true the grid updates the URl as the page number and sort order is changed, this enables back and forward buttons to behave as expected in the browser.
+Defaults to true. urlWriter       |*(Optional)*An optional function that writes the grids page and sort settings to the URL.
+The default implementation writes to the anchor.
+This, and urlReader, should be set to custom functions if for example you want to write into url query parameters.

 ## Methods